LapsTimeOFF/F1MV_Integration_Docs/docs/public/GetCricuitData.md

 # Get Circuit Data

 With the F1MV Public API, you can get data about a specific circuit.
-For that you will need 1 thing :
+For that you will need one thing :

 * The circuitId